lindoran/HB63C09/README.md

 Not much is here right now, but currently working on updating the firmware to get support for SD cards as well as I2C. once the firmware is in a stable state I will release the project construction files so anybody can try out the design

+The Sketch in the Arduino directory is often in a unworking state. when I get to where its more complete I will release a stable branch, for now think of this as the DEVEL branch all the time.

 You can find more details at:
 https://hackaday.io/project/186398-hb6809-homebrew-computer
 -and-